anc-22/Clinical_NLP_Project/README.md

 # Clinical NLP Pipeline: From Weak Supervision to Emergency Triage

-A comprehensive end-to-end pipeline for extracting medical entities from clinical notes, training NER models through weak supervision, and implementing clinical decision support through ESI-based triage rules.
+An educational project implementing weak supervision for clinical NLP.
+Integrated labeling functions, BioClinicalBERT fine-tuning, and ESI-based triage rules.
+This project helped me understand modern NLP pipelines and their healthcare applications.
+Built with guidance from research papers and AI assistance.

 ## 🎯 Project Overview